Ethical Design in the Orwellian Commons

 - A data retention clause that prohibits the archival of transaction data for unlimited periods of time without the express consent of the user, and that mandates that we erase those transactions when that period expires.

 - A data collection clause that restricts us from capturing or storing ephemeral data, such as GPS way-points.

 - A data purging clause that specifies how long usage data — such as movies seen, books read, or music listened to — can be kept before mandatory deletion must occur.

-When we start putting these kinds of virtuous guidelines in place, we'll begin to regain the trust that's been lost.
+When we start putting these kinds of guidelines in place, we'll begin to regain the trust that's been lost.